Due to a change in team brass, the Orlando Magic appear headed for an active trade deadline.

 HoopsHype’s Alberto de Roa contributed to this article.

-Business, Business, Evergreen, Top, Jusuf Nurkic, Malcolm Brogdon, Marcin Gortat, Mario Hezonja, Meyers Leonard, Mirza Teletovic, Nikola Vucevic, Sterling Brown, Zach Collins, Milwaukee Bucks, Orlando Magic, Portland Trail Blazers, Washington Wizards
+Business, Business, Top, Jusuf Nurkic, Malcolm Brogdon, Marcin Gortat, Mario Hezonja, Meyers Leonard, Mirza Teletovic, Nikola Vucevic, Sterling Brown, Zach Collins, Milwaukee Bucks, Orlando Magic, Portland Trail Blazers, Washington Wizards